 Bachelor of Music (Program Code QM)

-The School of Music meets the varied needs of each student with a program that is both flexible and diverse.
-Small classes and accessible faculty help to ensure a personalized, hands-on learning experience in a challenging, yet supportive environment.
+The Bachelor of Music meets the varied needs of each student with a program that is both flexible and diverse.
+Small classes and accessible faculty help to ensure a personalized, hands-on learning experience in a challenging yet supportive environment.

 Bachelor of Music Theatre (Program Code QMT)